Web3Auth/web3auth-docs/src/pages/guides/openlogin-ether.md

 It first checks if user is already authenticated by looking for privKey on sdkinstance.
 If user is not authenticated then it calls `login` function with following options:-

 - `loginProvider` :- loginProvider is the authentication method which can be used for authenticating users.
-You can choose from a list of various login providers. (todo: which login providers we are supporting).
+You can choose from a list of various login providers.

 - `redirectUrl`: redirectUrl is the url of the page where user will be redirected after getting autheticated from openlogin frontend.